-The DSF Scholarship has had a transformative impact on over 5,000 DPS graduates, who now understand that a family’s limited budget will not prevent hard-working students from achieving their postsecondary and life goals.
+The DSF Scholarship has a transformative impact on 1,800 DPS graduates each year, who now understand that a family’s limited budget will not prevent hard-working students from achieving their postsecondary and life goals.
 DSF scholarships help students finance their education and leverage additional financial aid resources to address the real and perceived financial barriers to college.

 General Scholarship Fund

 Your gift of any amount will help fund scholarships and make college possible for Denver Public Schools’ students.
 The impact of the Denver Scholarship Foundation on students enrolled in the DPS system is unrivaled.
 Denver Scholarship gives scholarships to twenty percent of graduating DPS seniors annually.
 By making an investment in our Scholarship Program, which is one of the three core aspects of our college access and completion program, you will have partnered with a game-changer for Denver’s youth, and a national leader in helping students from low income, primarily minority backgrounds gain access to the education and experience they need to thrive in our modern economy and contribute to the vitality of our community.

 Named Scholarships – A Special Way to Designate Your Support

 Your gift will provide a DSF Named Scholarship to one or more students.
 Named Scholarships are designated by the donor and named for them, or in honor or in memory of a loved one, or to reflect the type of scholarship the donor wishes to fund.
 We ask that you consider making this gift each year for four years – the amount of time in which we encourage students to complete their baccalaureate studies in order to graduate on time and with manageable debt.

 For more information, please contact our Director of Development, Jessica Milnes, at email@example.com or 303.951.4152.

 A special thank you to all of our donors and supporters who currently have a Named Scholarship.
 Click here to view the Named Scholarship Program Honor Roll.